mattcen/2024-11-three-django-apps-in-a-trenchcoat/script.md

 ### 3.b.
 Introduce Radio Contesting

+FIXME: "We're running a program for youth that relies on radio communication" - the background into contesting isn't necessary, and is currently confusing

 A metaphor of fishing (with a rod, not a mail server), the joy of contesting is found in making contact with another radio station, exchanging callsigns, location, and a custom serial identifier, before searching for another contact - the station with the most contacts wins the contest, so speed and efficiency are rewarded.

 ### 3.c.
 Contesting into youth program